 Calling all soon-to-be-brides!
 You’ve got the ring; you’ve set the date.
 Now it’s time to get serious about your skincare.
 Just as you would put money aside for a makeup artist or hairstylist, build skincare into your wedding budget to ensure you look your best on your big day.
 Great skin won’t just make your wedding photos better; it will also help you feel more powerful, beautiful, and confident as you walk down the aisle.
 Plus, it’s an opportunity to build habits that keep you glowing even after the honeymoon.

 Before we begin

-No topical treatment can compare with a healthy and hydrated internal system.
-Though it’s tempting to snack on comfort foods when you’re totally stressed out by wedding planning, try to keep your diet clean with lots of fruits, vegetables, water, and herbal teas.
-If you have a serious inflammatory condition like acne, eczema, or rosacea, switch to an anti-inflammatory diet (no dairy, no wheat, no alcohol) and consider seeing a naturopath to help you narrow in on additional foods that may be causing excess inflammation in your body.
+No topical treatment can compare with a healthy internal system.
+Though it’s tempting to snack on comfort foods when you’re stressed, try to keep your diet clean with lots of fruits, vegetables, water, and herbal teas.
+If you have a serious inflammatory condition like acne, eczema, or rosacea, switch to an anti-inflammatory diet (no dairy, no wheat, no alcohol) and consider seeing a naturopath to help you narrow in on additional foods that may be causing inflammation in your body.

 Eczema & Rosacea

-At-Home: Use my TCA Multi-Acid Body Peel once a week starting three months before the wedding.
+Use our TCA Multi-Acid Body Peel once a week starting three months before the wedding.
 This gentle peel is great for all skin types.
 It helps kill acne-causing bacteria, soften keratosis pilaris, and even diminish eczema.
 Even if you don’t have any of these concerns, it can help brighten and hydrate so you’re excited to show off your shoulders in your wedding gown.